ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ## Wranglers FAQ

-Wrangler tools are documented in `/hca-data-wrangling/docs/wrangler_tool_survey.adoc`.
+Wrangler tools are documented in [wrangler docs](https://ebi-ait.github.io/hca-ebi-wrangler-central/).

 **_What does the programmatic dot notation name tell me?_**